 Sa Phin market

 Where and when?
 140 kilometres from the county town of Ha Giang, it is on the way to the famous residence of the Hmong king.
-You should come early because it starts very early and empties around 3, 4 hours in the afternoon.
+You should come early because it starts very early and empties around 3 or 4 o'clock in the afternoon.

 You will mainly meet the Hmong there.